The best hikes in Mount Cook National Park in New Zealand

-Welcome to my atricle about one of my favorite places in New Zealand: Aoraki / Mount Cook National Park.
-As an avid hiker I went to Mt Cook National Park no less than three times over the past couple of years and despite the number of tourists increasing and the glaciers receding, to me this will always be a magical place.
-In this article I’ll first share the best Mt Cook hikes with you, followed by my favorite Mt Cook camping sites, other places to stay in Mount Cook Village and basically anything else you need to know before you go.
-So sit down, relax and enjoy this read about magical Mount Cook New Zealand.
+Welcome to page with the best hikes in Mount Cook National Park.
+As an avid hiker I went to Mt Cook National Park no less than five times over the past couple of years and despite the number of tourists increasing and the glaciers receding, to me this will always be a magical place.
+In this article I’ll first share the best Mt Cook hikes with you, followed by my favorite Mount Cook camping sites, other places to stay in Mount Cook Village and basically anything else you need to know before you go.

 Hooker Valley Track icebergs